Outback Radio 2WEB

-Outback Radio 2WEB is a community radio station broadcasting from Bourke, situated in far western New South Wales.
-Its broadcast area serves the communities of Bourke, Cobar, Nyngan, Coonamble, Walgett, Lightning Ridge, Wilcannia and many other towns and villages in western New South Wales, south west Queensland and north east South Australia.
+Outback Radio 2WEB is an Australian community radio station broadcasting from Bourke, located in far western New South Wales, Australia.
+Its broadcast area serves the communities of Bourke, Cobar, Nyngan, Coonamble, Walgett, Lightning Ridge, Wilcannia and numerous smaller communities across western New South Wales, south-west Queensland and north-eastern South Australia.

 History

-2WEB started as a school project inside a small room at Bourke High School after suggestion by science teacher Colin Elliot.
+2WEB was established as a school project inside a small room at Bourke High School following a suggestion by science teacher Colin Elliott.
 Funding was provided from the Disadvantaged Country Area Program in 1977, with equipment installed and the first broadcasts reaching an audience within a 200-kilometre radius of the school grounds the following year.

-On 13 November 1978, the very first 2WEB broadcast went to air.
-After several years of operation and fundraising, 2WEB moved to purposely built premises in Oxley Street which they still occupy today.
+2WEB commenced broadcasting on 13 November 1978.
+After several years of operation and fundraising, 2WEB moved to purpose-built premises in Oxley Street which it still occupies.

-In 2003, five FM translator services were installed to complement the AM signal in the towns of Coonamble (91.1 FM), Lightning Ridge (90.5 FM), Nyngan (100.7 FM), Walgett (104.9 FM) and Wilcannia (99.9 FM).
+2WEB broadcasts across its licence area on 585 kHz AM together with five FM translator services serving Coonamble (91.1 FM), Lightning Ridge (90.5 FM), Nyngan (100.7 FM), Walgett (104.3 FM) and Wilcannia (99.9 FM).

 In January 2018, 2WEB acquired and resumed publishing Bourke newspaper The Western Herald after its owners decided to cease publication in December 2017.

-A new AM transmitter was purchased and installed after local MP Kevin Humphries announced funding of $85,000 in March 2018; later that year, funds were secured to rebuild the three existing studios with the latest digital broadcast and production facilities.
+A new AM transmitter was purchased and installed after local MP Kevin Humphries announced funding of $85,000 in March 2018.

+Later that year, funds were secured to rebuild the station's three studios with new digital broadcast and production facilities.